shivamk01here/Hive---Project-Management-Software/README.md

 ## Hive
-this is project management tool which provide features like - real time notification on mail, sprint creation, admin and role wise database access, authentication. from task creation or sprint creation to kanban board to take overview and department wise access for different teams in the same organization it have everything.
+This is project management tool which provide features like - real time notification on mail, sprint creation, admin and role wise database access, authentication.
+From task creation or sprint creation to kanban board to take overview and department wise access for different teams in the same organization it have everything.

+tech stack used in this project is - Php, Laravel, Bootstrap , MySql, Git, JQuery.

 ## About Laravel